MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security.md

 While Intune can integrate with several [Mobile Threat Defense partners](../protect/mobile-threat-defense.md), when you use Defender ATP you gain a tight integration between Defender ATP and Intune with access to deep device protection options, including:

 - Security tasks – Seamless communication between ATP and Intune admins about devices at risk, how to remediate them, and confirmation when those risks are mitigated.
-- Streamlined onboarding for Defender ATP on clients
+- Streamlined onboarding for Defender ATP on clients.
-- Use of ATP device risk signals in Intune compliance policies
+- Use of ATP device risk signals in Intune compliance policies.
-- Access to *Tamper protection* capabilities
+- Access to *Tamper protection* capabilities.

- To learn more about using Defender ATP with Intune, see [Enforce compliance for Microsoft Defender ATP with Conditional Access in Intune](../protect/advanced-threat-protection.md)
+ To learn more about using Defender ATP with Intune, see [Enforce compliance for Microsoft Defender ATP with Conditional Access in Intune](../protect/advanced-threat-protection.md).

 ## Role-based access control requirements